jdrizin/saiks-artocarpus/README.charconvert.md

 * coding
     * Filename for the coding CSV file
     * CSV file should include a header
+    * this script wraps all numbers in quotes
     * header: "Species name",char1,char2,char3,char4,char5
 * states
     * Filename for the states CSV file